che-incubator/dash-licenses/README.md

 ### License Headers

-License headers are enforced using `header-check.js`.
-The license template is defined in `.config/copyright.js`.
+License headers are enforced using `header-check.js` at the project root.

 To check headers:
 ```sh